How I Started Making Money From The Internet

 Despite reading about blogs I still didn’t understand what made a blog different from a normal website.
 I always learn best by experimenting, so I started a blog on the BetterEdit.com website.

 I lasted about three months writing to the BetterEdit blog.
-I found it extremely difficult to write about the subject of editing and proofreading, since they are very boring subjects (in my opinion!).
+I found it difficult to write about the subject of editing – it’s a somewhat boring topic (in my opinion!).

 In January 2005 I registered the domain Entrepreneurs-Journey.com intending it to be a hobby site where I shared stories from the previous years I spent as an entrepreneur.

-Initially I treated my blog as a hobby and had one goal – take as much of the experience I had in the past seven years as an entrepreneur and write about it to my blog.
-I wrote something every day, created tutorials, did updates on how my editing business was going and just indulged in being creative with a blog.
+Initially I treated my blog as a hobby and had one goal: To take as much of the experience I had in the past seven years as an entrepreneur and write about it on my blog.

-I also spent time at other blogs in my niche, leaving comments and getting to know other bloggers via email and chat.
+I also spent time visiting other blogs in my niche, leaving comments and getting to know other bloggers via email and chat.
 Slowly but surely I built up a readership, and although I wasn’t making any money from it, I knew the possibility was there.

 After six months I had between 300 and 500 daily readers, so I decided to begin testing different ways to make money with my blog.
 I tried the following methods in this order –

-- I started promoting an ebook someone else wrote, who paid 50% commission for every sale you could make.
-Later that year I also promoted a live event (a conference, paying 40% commission for ticket sales) and some other information products like audio CDs and home study courses.
-This is called “Affiliate Marketing”.
+- I started promoting an ebook someone else wrote, which paid me 50% commission for every sale I made.
+Later that year I also sold tickets to a conference run by the same person who wrote the ebook, other products like audio CDs and home study courses.
+This is called Affiliate Marketing.